Netbrasoft/Knowage-Server/README.md

 # Documentation

-The official documentantion is available at [Read the Docs](http://knowage-suite.readthedocs.io/)
+The official documentantion is available at [Read the Docs](http://knowage-suite.readthedocs.io/).

 # More
-Please visit [Knowage project website](http://www.knowage-suite.com) for information about the Enterprise Edition.
+Please visit [the project website](http://www.knowage-suite.com) for information about the Enterprise Edition.